 Think about it:

-• Jesus is the Great High Priest…better than any human priest because He is eternal, without beginning or end!
+• Jesus is the Great High Priest.
+Better than any human priest because He is eternal, without beginning or end!

-• Jesus’ sacrifice of His own perfect life (blood) was not like the animal sacrifices that were required for each individuals sin, each and every time that individual sinned.
-Jesus’ sacrifice was for all sin…given once, for all time!
+• Jesus’ sacrifice of His own perfect life (blood) was not like the animal sacrifices that were required for each individual's sin, each and every time that individual sinned.
+Jesus’ sacrifice was for all sin.
+Given once, for all time!
 (Romans 6:10, 1 John 2:2, Hebrews 9:12).

-• Jesus is not just the High Priest, He is the King of Kings and Lord of Lords (Revelation 19:16) the true King of Righteousness…so I can truthfully declare… “My King is Righteous” forever!
+• Jesus is not just the High Priest.
+He is the King of kings and Lord of lords (Revelation 19:16) the true King of Righteousness.
+So I can truthfully declare, “My King is Righteous” forever!

 Everything that Genesis 14:18-20 and Hebrews 7:1-3 ascribes to Melchizedek is even more true about Jesus Christ.
 Think about it…

-A few that I found in just a short search ranged from the idea that he was Shem (son of Noah) who was “miraculously” still alive and acting as a priest for God, to the idea that perhaps he was an example of “Theophany” or the “pre-incarnate” Christ (which I was actually taught before), even to the suggestion that he wasn’t really a historical person and had been added to the text of Genesis at the time of David in an attempt to endorse David’s God ordained Kingship.
+A few that I found in just a short search ranged from the idea that he was Shem (son of Noah) who was miraculously still alive and acting as a priest for God, to the idea that perhaps he was an example of a Theophany or the pre-incarnate Christ (which I was actually taught before).
+Even the suggestion that he wasn’t really a historical person and had been added to the text of Genesis at the time of David in an attempt to endorse David’s God ordained Kingship.

-All I can tell you is what Scripture actually says…He lived at the time of Abraham, he was the King of Salem, and he was used as a “type’ or “likeness” as a way of helping us understand who the true Christ really is.
+All I can tell you is what Scripture actually says.
+He lived at the time of Abraham, he was the King of Salem, and he was used as a type or likeness as a way of helping us understand who the true Christ really is.

 Hope this helps, P. Scott